apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### February 16th, 2021: Apache Jackrabbit Oak 1.2.x deprecated
+The Apache Jackrabbit Team has decided to drop support and deprecate the 1.2 branch of Apache Jackrabbit Oak.
+Branch, tags and releases will still be available for future references, but will not show up on the download page anymore.
+Users who can move to Java 8 should switch to the latest stable release (currently 1.38.0).
+Users who can move to Java 7 can switch to Oak 1.6.20, with the caveat that this branch will require Java 8 with the next release (1.6.21).
+In general, users are encouraged to switch to a platform compatible with Java 8 (or newer).
+See the [downloads](downloads.html) page for more details.

 #### February 11th, 2021: Apache Jackrabbit 2.16.7 released
 Apache Jackrabbit 2.16.7 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
 See the